|< C++ .NET Properties 6 | Main | C++ .NET Delegates & Events 1 >|

 |

-Implement only the get method. |
+| Implement a read-only property. | Implement only the get method. |

-Implement only the set method. |
+| Implement a write-only property. | Implement only the set method. |

-Implement a property whose get and set methods take parameters that are used to determine which value to get or set.
+| Implement an indexed property. | Implement a property whose get and set methods take parameters that are used to determine which value to get or set.
 For example:

 property void sPay[Person^, Amount^] { ... } property Amount^ gPay[Person^] { ... }